DebugSteven/ghc-compiler-errors/PITCHME.md

 <span style="font-size: 0.5em;">Drawing by [Lee Baillie](https://twitter.com/_lbaillie)</span>

 Note:
 However the trade off for that confidence we get with strong and static types is a picky, rule oriented compiler.
 You’re going to spend a little more time upfront trying to figure out how to fix compiler errors.
-GHC isn’t going to let you pull any fast ones.
+This, in my opinion, is significantly better than spending your time trying to fix type errors after they're discovered at runtime.
 I like to think of GHC as a referee.
 They will tell you where the error occurred, what rule you broke & what was expected by the compiler.
 This is super helpful.
 You can read that error & then fix your code to adhere to the rules!

 ---